 The Youth Outcome Questionnaire (Y-OQ) is 64 questions long.
 Completing the questionnaire takes less than 15 minutes for most parents.
-The assessment measures teen's levels of function in six different areas.
+The assessment measures teens' levels of function in six different areas.

 Intrapersonal Distress (ID): The ID scale measures levels of emotional distress.
 Symptoms of emotional distress include anxiety, depression, and self-harm.

 Somatic (S): The S scale measures perceived physical wellness.
 Examples of this type of problem would be headaches, dizziness, and pain or weakness in joints.
-This may or may not relate to your daughter's real health condition.
+This may or may not relate to your child's real health condition.